 The Cosmic Aeroplane pedigree is named after a bookstore in Salt Lake City, Utah where partners David Faggiola and Ken Sanders sold a large collection of comics with distinct markings.
 The

 collection was discovered in 1972 when they were “approached by a woman who had old comics to sell.
-She explained that they had been bought by her late brother [said to have been an art teacher].
+She explained that they had been bought by her late brother.
 He had gone to By’s Magazine Shop in downtown Salt Lake City every Saturday from 1939 to 1961 to buy the new comics.
 He kept them in an old trunk, which preserved them in their pristine condition.”